 - We are more than 1,000 community organizations and thousands of volunteers who provide support for our students and staff in their daily work to achieve excellence.

 - We are the residents of Washington DC, who know that a strong school system and high-achieving students are the backbones and the future of this city.

 A Capital Commitment: Better Schools for All Students by 2017

 The years 2012 to 2017 will be a time of dramatic progress for the District of Columbia Public Schools.
 With this strategic plan, we recommit DCPS to providing every student with a safe, academically challenging, and inspiring learning experience.

 DCPS’ five-year strategic plan, A Capital Commitment, provides a roadmap for building DCPS into a high-quality, vibrant school district that earns the confidence of our community.
 The plan defines an overarching purpose as well as five goals that will guide DCPS’ work through 2017.

 Our stakeholder commitments reflect our promises to the community and underscore our dedication to improving the quality of education in the District.

-The Arlington Public Schools boast of very high performance among it students, combared to the National Average.
+The Arlington Public Schools boast of very high performance among its students, compared to the National Average.
 Arlington Public Schools have just been recognized as award-winning schools in the nation.
-CLICK HERE for Information.
-For BOUNDARY INFORMATION, CALL ARLINGTON PUBLIC SCHOOLS AT 703-228-6000.
+Click Here for Information.
+For Boundary Information, Call Arlington Public Schools at (703) 228-6000.

-Contiguous to the Arlington County is Fairfax County, CLICK HERE for boundary information for Fairfax County Public Schools.
+Contiguous to Arlington County is Fairfax County, Click Here for boundary information for Fairfax County Public Schools.